Kashf Foundation

-Kashf Foundation (کشف فاؤنڈیشن) is a non-profit organization, founded by Roshaneh Zafar in 1996.
+Kashf Foundation (کشف فاؤنڈیشن) is a Pakistani non-profit organization, founded by Roshaneh Zafar in 1996.
 Kashf is regarded as the first microfinance institution (MFI) of Pakistan that uses village banking methodology in microcredit to alleviate poverty by providing affordable financial and non-financial services to low income households - particularly for women, to build their capacity and enhance their economic role.
-With headquarters in Lahore, Punjab, Kashf have regional offices in five major cities and over 200 branches across Pakistan.
+With headquarters in Lahore, Punjab, Kashf has regional offices in five major cities and over 200 branches across Pakistan.

-Recipient of many accolades, particularly in microfinance sector, it was awarded Microfinance Excellence Award by the Grameen Foundation and won the AGFUND Second International Prize for Microcredit, competing against 95 countries.
+Recipient of many accolades, particularly in the microfinance sector, it was awarded the Microfinance Excellence Award by the Grameen Foundation and won the AGFUND Second International Prize for Microcredit, competing against 95 countries.
 In 2008, Kashf was ranked no. 34 among the Top 50 MFIs of the World by Forbes.
 In 2016, Kashf became the first MFI of Pakistan to win a European Microfinance Award for Microfinance and Access to Education.

 History

 Background

 In 1993, Zafar, an Ashoka Fellow, was a Development economics student at Yale, where she came to know about the pioneer of microcredit and microfinance sector, Muhammad Yunus of Grameen Bank and abandoned her plans to become an investment banker.
-Despite this she joined World Bank in Islamabad in the Water supply and sanitation department, where she attended a meeting about women and children in Islamabad sponsored by UNICEF and met Dr. Yunus and briefly talked about this work.
-During her fieldwork trip to Tharparkar, she noticed that the desire of women's who wanted to work and generate income for their families.
-She decided to work for their sustainability and quit her job at World Bank and wrote to Dr. Yunus about her intentions, who flew her to Bangladesh where she spent ten-weeks at Grameen Foundation, attending workshops, sessions, trainings, visiting branches of Grameen Bank and studying their business model, and researching from the clients of foundation.
-Zafar traveled for a year touring Nepal and India understanding the structure of low-income households and was given $10,000 loan from Dr. Yunus to start her own organization.
+Despite this she joined the World Bank in Islamabad in the Water supply and sanitation department, where she attended a meeting about women and children in Islamabad sponsored by UNICEF and met Dr. Yunus and briefly talked about this work.
+During her fieldwork trip to Tharparkar, she noticed that the desire of women who wanted to work and generate income for their families.
+She decided to work for their sustainability and quit her job at the World Bank and wrote to Dr. Yunus about her intentions, who flew her to Bangladesh where she spent ten-weeks at Grameen Foundation, attending workshops, sessions, trainings, visiting branches of Grameen Bank and studying their business model, and researching with the clients of the foundation.
+Zafar traveled for a year touring Nepal and India understanding the structure of low-income households and was given a $10,000 loan from Dr. Yunus to start her own organization.
 There with the help of Institut Européen d'Administration des Affaires (INSEAD) summer interns, she developed feasibility and business plan for women's businesses and female entrepreneurship in Pakistan.